 Related: 15 Great Mobile Home Remodels

-Canada’s single wides are wide!
-The extra space gives owners more space to work with.
+Canada’s single wides are wider than American single wides.
+The extra space really helps.
 The focal point here is the TV with the large prints above it.
 We featured a couple of Canadian manufactured homes here.

-The new single wide mobile homes in this park are so cool.
+The new single wide mobile homes in California are so cool.
 The accent wall is simple but it works.
 The accessories really pull this room together.

 This is a new manufactured home but I’m including for one reason – the wood beams.
-It can be difficult to give separate space with open-space floor plans.
+It can be difficult to give separate space with open-space floor plans but beams can do it.

 This mid-century modern style vintage mobile home is so cool!
 It has an accent wall, clean lines, balance and simple furniture placement.